feltus/Gene_Expression_Analysis_with_R/README.md

 ```

 # Deliverables
-* R script containing all your code, well-documented with comments
+1. R script containing all your code, well-documented with comments
-* R Markdown file that includes:
+2. R Markdown file that includes:
-* Introduction explaining your research question and approach
+- Introduction explaining your research question and approach
-* Methods describing your data acquisition and analysis steps
+- Methods describing your data acquisition and analysis steps
-* Results section with statistics and visualizations
+- Results section with statistics and visualizations
-* Discussion interpreting your findings
+- Discussion interpreting your findings
-* Conclusion summarizing key insights
+- Conclusion summarizing key insights
-* PDF or HTML output of your R Markdown file

 # Evaluation Criteria
 * Correct implementation of data retrieval from ENSEMBL (15%)